 Debt collectors purchase consumer debt for pennies on the dollar from an original creditor.

-Let’s say you have unpaid credit card debt Chase.
-Once the unpaid debt is charged-off it may be sold to a debt buyer.
+Let’s say you have unpaid credit card debt with Chase.
+Once the unpaid debt is charged off, it may be sold to a debt buyer.
 The debt buyer purchases 1000s of unpaid accounts from Chase for pennies on the dollar.

 But why shouldn’t you negotiate a better deal since the debt buyer paid a few cents on the dollar for the account?

-If you are planning to pay a debt collector, here are several reasons and tips to negotiate a better deal:
+If you are planning to pay a debt collector, here are several reasons to negotiate a better deal:

 Debt buyers purchase debts for pennies on the dollar

 How much a debt buyer pays for an account depends a lot on the age and type of debt.
-Recent debts can be purchased for 10 cents on the dollar and older accounts can be purchased for as little as two cents on the dollar.
+Recent debts can be purchased for 0.10 cents on the dollar and older accounts can be purchased for as little as 0.02 on the dollar.
 Rarely is there any occasion for you to pay the full dollar amount requested by a collection agency that has purchased the debt.

 Before you pay, check the Statute of Limitations

-Every State has a statute of limitations on debt.
-Once the statute of limitations has passes, you can no longer be sued for the debt.
+Every state has a statute of limitations on debt.
+Once the statute of limitations has passed, you can no longer be sued for the debt.
 A debt collector can continue to attempt collection, however, there is no legal recourse they can pursue.
-Without threat of legal action, you can negotiate with confidence but more importantly, you can consider leaving the debt unpaid (debt collectors hope you don't know this).
+Without the threat of legal action, you can negotiate with confidence but more importantly, you can consider leaving the debt unpaid (debt collectors hope you don’t know this).
 The ball is in your court.